fastenhealth/policy/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-Luma standardizes and automates configuration management with documentation of all changes to production systems and networks.
+Fasten standardizes and automates configuration management with documentation of all changes to production systems and networks.
 All systems are configured automatically according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 ## 9.1 Applicable Standards